audio-comp/SemSim-AudSim/README.md

 * annotations.csv: file containing the informative fields from the AMT experiment.
   The fields are as follows:
   - id : unique reference for each annotation
+   	- Pid: Unique id of eatch AN-AN pair.
-	- Pair : adjective-noun pair (AN1-AN2) to be annotated
+	- Pair : Adjective-noun pair (AN1-AN2) to be annotated
-	- Sem_Sim: Mean semantic similarties scores of 15 annotators
+	- Sem_Sim: Mean semantic similarties annotation scores of 15 annotators
-	- Aud_Sim: Mean Audio similarties scores of 15 annotators
+	- Aud_Sim: Mean Audio similarties annotation scores of 15 annotators

 * AMT-sample :This folder contains a snapshot of the instructions and pair samples as presented to the annotators for each tasks.